TejasReddy9/handwriting_cnn/docs/index.md

 Three blocks of convolution - maxpool layers and a couple of dense layers were sufficent as far as this project is concerned.

-Following is the design o the model:
+Following is the design of the model:

 | Layer (type)                     | Shape                 | Params |
 |:---------------------------------|:----------------------|:-------|